Flutter Honeygain SDK Integration guide

 Custom consent window

 If default SDK consent window doesn't suit your needs, you can create a custom consent window.
-Make sure to call HgSdk.optIn()
+Make sure to call HgSdk.optIn() whenever user gives a consent and HgSdk.optOut() whenever user declines it.

 Custom consent screen must be approved by our team to maintain clarity for end user.